Global Change

 Online Dialogue

-For 504 (graduate-level) students: some of the online dialogue will require a written report in addition to participation in online discussion by break-out groups.
+For 504 (graduate-level) students: some of the online dialogue may require a written report in addition to participation in online discussion by break-out groups.
 You should read the further details for online dialogue reports.
 The online discussion and other online activities contribute to your grade.

 Major, overriding concepts (not specific details) from each assigned seminar paper are fair game for exam questions.